knpuniversity/rest/knpu/episode1/errors.rst

 The other common choice is 422: Unprocessable Entity.
 422 comes from a different RFC and is used when the format of the data is ok, but semantically, it has errors.
-We're add validation the business rule that a nickname is required, which is totally a semantic detail.
+We're adding validation for the business rule that a nickname is required, which is totally a semantic detail.
 So even though 422 seems to be less common than 400 for validation errors, it may be a more proper choice: